cinderblockgames/cindr.musicPlayer.js/README.md

 # cindr.musicPlayer.js
-A plain-JavaScript, no-external-references, music-player-management library.
+A plain-JavaScript, no-external-references, music-player-management library, a demo of which can be found at https://music.cindr.media.

 - [Setup and Basics](README.md#Setup-and-Basics)
 - [Methods](README.md#Methods)